-The year 2023 has continued to be a challenging year for Greenheart due to the challenging global economic environment.
-The Group recorded a net loss of HK\$139,674,000 in the year ended 31 December 2023 (2022: HK\$97,746,000).
-The substantial increase in net loss was mainly due to the net results of an increase in the impairment on timber concessions and cutting rights, increase in fair value loss on plantation forest assets, a decrease in revenue from both New Zealand and Suriname divisions and the absence of a reversal of provision for impairment on financial assets during the year ended 31 December 2023.
+The year 2024 has continued to be a challenging year for Greenheart.
+The Group recorded a net loss of HK\$173,249,000 during the year ended 31 December 2024 (2023: HK\$139,674,000).
+The substantial increase in net loss was mainly the net results of (i) a fair value loss on plantation forest assets; (ii) the corresponding deferred income tax credit attributable to the fair value loss of plantation forest assets; and (iii) an impairment of timber concessions and cutting rights, and right-of-use assets, and along with the associated processing facilities located in Suriname.